How Long Do Ford F-150s Last? (8 Important Facts)

 The Ford F-150 has a very long production history, so it is not surprising the truck has over 140 recalls.

-Some model years like the 1997, 2001, and 2000 model years have the most recalls, although most of them are probably off the road now.
+Some model years like 1997, 2001, and 2000 model years have the most recalls, although most of them are probably off the road now.

 Below is a list of the recall numbers of the model years: